If someone asks you what kind of Church you go to, what do you tell them? What should your answer be?

 We are Reformed

 What is a Reformed Church?

-Broadly speaking, Reformed theology includes any system of belief that traces its roots back to the Protestant Reformation of the 16th Century.
-Of course, the Reformers themselves – Martin Luther and John Calvin - traced their doctrine to Scripture, as indicated by their credo of “sola scriptura,” so Reformed theology is not a “new” belief system but one that seeks to continue genuine apostolic doctrine.
+Broadly speaking, Reformed theology traces its roots back to the Protestant Reformation of the 16th Century.
+Of course, the Reformers themselves – Martin Luther and John Calvin - traced their doctrine directly to Scripture, as indicated by their credo of “sola scriptura,” or “Scripture Alone” Reformed theology is not a “new” belief system but one that seeks to continue genuine apostolic doctrine.
 Reformed believers also hold to the sovereignty of God, salvation by grace through faith in Christ, and the necessity of evangelism.
 It is sometimes called Covenant Theology because of its emphases on the covenant God made with Adam and the new covenant which came through Jesus Christ.
 (Luke 22:20, Hebrews 8:6-13).

 Authority of Scripture.